magnuswmiller/APPM4600_Miller/README.md

 This folder contains all the completed homework assignments for the course.
 Each assignment is provided as:
 - A **PDF document** detailing the problem set and solutions.
 - Any relevant **Python code (.py)** used to solve the problems.
+- Any **LaTeX code (.tex)** used to format and render PDFs.

 #### 2. **Labs**
 This folder houses subfolders for each completed lab.
 The subfolders are named according to the specific lab (e.g., `Lab1`, `Lab2`, etc.).
 Each lab contains:
 - A **PDF document** summarizing the lab work and results.
 - Corresponding **Python code (.py)** used during the lab sessions.
+- Any **LaTeX code (.tex)** used to format and render PDFs.

 ---

+## How to Use This Repository

+1. Navigate to the **Homeworks** folder to find detailed solutions and code for assigned problems.
+2. Visit the **Labs** folder to explore in-depth lab projects, including both documentation and implementation.
+3. Use the files in this repository as a reference for problem-solving techniques, coding methodologies, and course-related insights.

+---

+## Notes for Prospective Users

+This repository is designed to facilitate seamless access to coursework materials and code.
+Each file is clearly labeled for easy identification.
+Users are encouraged to browse both homework and lab folders to gain insights into the structured workflow of APPM4600.

+If you have any questions or feedback, feel free to reach out!